 Toxoplasmosis is one of the most common parasitic diseases in cats.
 This infection is caused by the Toxoplasma gondii parasite.
 Toxoplasmosis can affect many animals, including humans.
 However, the cat is the ideal host for Toxoplasma gondii because it is the only animal in which this microscopic parasite can complete its life cycle.

 Cats become infected by Toxoplasma gondii by ingesting the cysts of this parasite.
 Most often, this occurs when cats eat mice or rats infected with the parasite.
 However, they can also ingest it during grooming after coming in contact with infected soil or feces.

 Cats infected with toxoplasmosis will often show no symptoms.
 In rare cases, cats will develop lethargy, gastrointestinal problems, or even respiratory issues.
 Many cats will remain silent carriers their whole lives.

-Many rodents are infected with common intestinal parasites like roundworms.
+Many rodents are infected with common intestinal parasites like tapeworms, hookworms, and roundworms.
 Intestinal parasites can cause diarrhea, vomiting, and weight loss.
-Some intestinal parasites can be passed on to other pets in the home.
+Some intestinal parasites can be passed on to other pets or humans in the home.

-Some rodents carry plague, an infection caused by the bacteria Yersinia pestis.
-This is the same bacteria responsible for causing the infamous "black plague" of the middle ages.
-Plague is often transmitted by fleas, but cats can be infected by eating the meat of infected animals (often small mammals).
+Some rodents carry the plague, an infection caused by the bacteria Yersinia pestis.
+This is essentially the same bacteria responsible for causing the infamous "black plague" of the Middle Ages.
+Plague is often transmitted by fleas, but cats can be infected by eating the meat of infected rodents.